come-raczy/rckam/README.md

-# Open-source Camera Remote Control
+# A Qt remote control for digital cameras

 This project uses libgphoto2, usbip and openwrt to control remotely any camera supported by libgphoto2 over any WiFi Access Point (AP) that can